-C’est What: This basement pub is one of the earliest, and still among the best, places to “drink local.”
+This cozy basement pub is one of the earliest, and still among the best, places to “drink local.”
 With 42 all-Canadian, craft-brewed ales and lagers on tap, including several of their own creation, C’est What is heaven for beer lovers.
-To boot, the bar boasts a diverse menu of comfort food, regular live music events, and other fun distractions like board games, pool tables, and fireplaces.
+To boot, the bar boasts a diverse menu of comfort food, regular live music events and other fun distractions like board games, pool tables and fireplaces.

-Location: 58 The Esplanade and 600 King Street W.
+Locations: 58 The Esplanade & 600 King Street West

 Location: 587 Yonge Street

 West 50 Pourhouse and Grille

 If your travels take you a west of downtown Toronto, head to West 50 Pourhouse & Grille in Mississauga.
 Boasting more than 100 taps, this restaurant and bar near the Square One Shopping Centre has enough to keep the dedicated beer aficionado satisfied.
 Become a regular and join the West 50 Club for a chance to earn prizes by trying new beers.

 Toronto’s abundance of breweries and bars make the city an ideal destination for beer connoisseurs and enthusiasts alike.
 Sample the best Toronto has to offer, one beer at a time.